Allesley: History

 Allesley grew around the 800-year-old All Saints Church (known as All Souls Church until the Reformation).
 Its spire is prominent on the village skyline.
 Originating about 1140, it was rebuilt in 1863 and remains largely unaltered since.
 A noted writer on husbandry, Walter Blith, was baptised there on 7 August 1605.

 The Birmingham Road running through the village was part of the turnpike trunk road laid out between Holyhead and London in 1821–1824 by Thomas Telford.
-A toll house stood at the junction of Holyhead Road and Allesley Old Road, but the tolls were withdrawn by Act of Parliament in 1871 and the toll house demolished in the mid-1930s.
+A toll house stood at the junction of Holyhead Road and Allesley Old Road, but the tolls were withdrawn by an act of Parliament in 1871 and the toll house demolished in the mid-1930s.

 Allesley included the Browns Lane Jaguar car plant and its national showroom, which closed in the late 1990s.
 Wood-veneer trim production for Jaguar continued until the mid-2000s, after which the land was sold to developers.
 An Amazon fulfilment centre is now one of the businesses on the site.

 Twin town

-Allesley is twinned with the village of Saint-Jean-Soleymieux, near Saint-Etienne, Loire, France.
+Allesley is twinned with the village of Saint-Jean-Soleymieux, near Saint-Étienne, Loire, France.